Note: This is the webpage for the Fall 2025 offering of COMP2804, Sections A and B.

 - Binomial distribution and its expected value, Section 6.7.

-- Lecture 20: The Probabilistic Method
+Lecture 20: The Probabilistic Method (in-class notes)

 - Finding large bipartite subgraphs, Section 7.1